Is a home battery worth it in Perth in 2026? The honest numbers

 8 kWh × (55.33c − 2c) = 8 × 53.33c = $4.27/day during high-load evenings

-Verdict: Viable.
-A 7-year payback on a 10-year warranted system with meaningful ongoing savings beyond that point.
+Verdict: Viable, and the clear standout.
+A roughly 6-year payback on a battery warranted for 10 years leaves several years of savings as pure return.
 Midday Saver with a battery is the strongest battery case in Perth under current tariff structures.

-Without battery: Curtailed generation = 0 value (neither self-consumed nor exported).
-With battery: Curtailed generation is absorbed by the battery = stored at the export-limited value (effectively 31.26c or 53.33c when later discharged, vs 0c curtailed).
+Without battery: Generation above the export limit that you can't use on-site = 0 value (neither self-consumed nor exported).
+With battery: That otherwise-clipped generation is absorbed by the battery and stored, then displaces evening grid import (effectively 31.26c on A1, or 53.33c on Midday Saver, when later discharged, versus 0c if it had been clipped).

 For households where battery is primarily valued for backup (medical equipment, rural property, high-reliability need), the financial payback calculation is secondary to the availability of power during outages.

-For genuine backup capability, a higher reserve setting (40–50% rather than the default 20%) reduces the cycling value but extends outage coverage.
-In Perth, grid outages are generally short (minutes to hours) rather than multi-day — a 20% reserve is typically sufficient for most weather-related events.
+The takeaway matters more than the exact hours: a battery comfortably keeps the essentials going, but heavy heating and cooling loads will run it down fast.
+For genuine backup, a higher reserve setting (40–50% rather than the default 20%) reduces the cycling value but extends outage coverage.
+In Perth, grid outages are generally short (minutes to hours) rather than multi-day, so a 20% reserve is typically enough for most weather-related events.

 A battery is a poor investment when: